amoudgl/assayer/README.md

 Navigate to `examples/mnist/` directory for instructions to try out assayer with MNIST training.

 The example launches CNN training on MNIST task and checkpoints are saved to a directory.
 These checkpoints are fetched by assayer to do evaluation on MNIST test set.
-In this example, a simple evaluation method (passed to assayer watch command as `--evaluator`) is implemented that loads model checkpoint from a given path, computes average loss + accuracy on MNIST test set and saves metrics as a json file in `examples/mnist/evals/` directory.
+In this example, a simple evaluation function (passed to assayer watch command as `--evaluator`) is implemented that loads model checkpoint from a given path, computes average loss + accuracy on MNIST test set and saves metrics as a json file in `examples/mnist/evals/` directory.

 ## FAQs